Gender fluidity: Impact of colonization

 European colonization strictly enforced the binary gender concept onto many groups, including those mentioned above.
 In the 1500s, Europeans landed in North America and enforced binary gender conformity onto the Indigenous communities occupying the land.
 They criminalized different gender and sexual expressions.
 It is believed that they did this in an attempt to "eradicate the two-spirit identity before allowing it to be documented."
 As a result of this, the cultural legacy of many Indigenous groups was nearly erased following colonization.
 Going back to the Philippines example, enforcement of a binary gender concept began with the arrival of the Spanish in 1520.
-The Spanish began to use the word baklâ as a slur in order to pressure Filipino people into adopting European ideals of gender expression.
-By forcing colonized groups to adopt European ideals of gender expression and identity, it erased key aspects of each group's history, culture and traditions.
+The Spanish began to use the word baklâ as a slur to pressure Filipino people into adopting European ideals of gender expression.
+British colonial rule also affected Hijra communities in South Asia.
+Under the Criminal Tribes Act enacted in 1871, British authorities classified Hijras as a criminalized group and subjected them to surveillance and legal prosecution.
+As a result, the vast majority of Hijras faced discrimination, harassment, and social stigma during British colonial rule, with many of these stigmas persisting into modern-day India.
+By forcing colonized groups to adopt European ideals of gender expression and identity, it erased key aspects of each group's history, culture, and traditions.